MovieLabs/OMC/Docs/Tech Notes/Assets.md

 # Assets
 Tracking and categorizing the assets that make up a production is probably one of the most complex parts of production management and complex systems have been developed to do this over the years.
 The role of the OMC-JSON is not to replace this but to provide a common mechanism for communicating what assets are needed for a given workflow and provide a means for the applications and services to find and access the files they need.
+This information includes how an asset relates to other parts of the production; some of those other parts are themselves assets (e.g., the OCF form which a proxy is derived), and some aren't (e.g., the scene in which the asset is used.)

 The 2030 vision establishes some core ideas behind the handling of assets:
-- Separating of it's structural and functional characteristics (describe this in a separate piece)
+- Separating of its structural and functional characteristics (describe this in a separate piece)
 - That the specific location of an asset can be abstracted and resolved when it is needed.
 This involves the use of a resolution service that returns a specific location on request. (point to resolver explanation)

-In practical terms the general expected pattern for using the OMV-JSON is that the payload would describe a set of assets, each asset contains one or more identifiers.
+In practical terms the general expected pattern for using the OMC-JSON is that the payload describes a set of assets, each asset contains one or more identifiers.
 The identifiers are then passed to a resolution service which will return back the URL of the required resource.

 Often the process of deciding exactly which set of assets a person or service needs for a particular task is a complex one.
 Assets typically advance through multiple versions, there might be different variants or representations of the same asset, etc.

-The intent with the OMC-JSON is that a set of assets needed for a task can be communicated and unambiguously resolved.
+The intent in the OMC-JSON is that a set of assets needed for a task can be communicated and unambiguously resolved.

-- The main identifier identifies the 'whole' asset, this is it's structural and functional properties.
+- The main identifier identifies the 'whole' asset, both its structural and functional properties.
-- The identifier within an assets structural characteristics identifies the
+- The identifier within an asset's structural characteristics identifies the

 > The OMC-JSON is often just an array of objects.
 Therefore there is not a uniqueness constraint on identifiers within the array.
 Unlike a database where there is often a uniqueness constraint an identifier.